o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 --- abstract

-This document defines an information model and corresponding data model for packet discard reporting.
+This document defines an information model and a corresponding YANG data model for packet discard reporting.
 The information model provides an implementation-independent framework for classifying packet loss to enable automated network mitigation of unintended packet loss.
-The data model specifies a YANG implementation of this framework for network elements.
+The YANG data model specifies an implementation of this framework for network elements.

 --- middle